-Shapes of base and apex should go from pointed to rounded or from raised to depressed (see also document TGP/14.2, Glossary of Botanical, Statistical and Terms Used in UPOV Documents: Botanical Terms [cross ref.]).
+Shapes of base and apex should go from pointed to rounded or from raised to depressed (see also document TGP/14, Glossary of Used in UPOV Documents: Section 2 "Botanical Terms").

 1.4 Attitude / Growth Habit

 When presenting attitude / growth habit using the: erect to horizontal; upright to prostrate; or erect to reflexed range, the state "erect / upright" is always presented as state 1.
 This is because the "erect / upright" state is the only fixed state for all versions of this characteristic, whilst the other end of the scale might end with "prostrate", "reflexed," etc. according to the individual circumstances.